-Whilst the percentage variances are small, the gross values of Council Tax and Business Rates collected each year are significant.
-The Head of the Revenues and Benefits Partnership follows a recovery timetable and action is currently being taken to attempt to bring collection rates back to target.

-Prior year arrears collection is on target and officers will continue to pursue payment of any developing arrears along with the arrears from prior years.

-Council Tax Support - The actual collection rate is 66.72% against a target of 59.11%.

-The level of local council tax support recorded at the end of quarter 3 shows a caseload of 10,054 claimants (10,471; Q3 2013/14).
-For Maidstone Borough Council the support provided is £1.52m (£1.62m; Q3 2013/14) compared to an estimated support of £1.60m used to calculate the budget.

-While there are a significant proportion of pensionable age claimants the overall reduction in claimants shows a positive correlation between reductions in those claiming job seekers allowance in the borough and the reduction in caseload.
-Members should note that as the year progresses, changes in caseload have a proportionately reduced effect on the full year cost.

-Retained business rates - the current collectable business rates is showing a minor net increase of £0.4m against the original estimate.

-The major risk from appeals has been provisioned and this remains adequate when compared to the level of change due to appeals decisions witnessed to date.
+- 1.6.3 Whilst the percentage variances are small, the gross values of Council Tax and Business Rates collected each year are significant.
+The Head of the Revenues and Benefits Partnership follows a recovery timetable and action is currently being taken to attempt to bring collection rates back to target. - 1.6.4 Prior year arrears collection is on target and officers will continue to pursue payment of any developing arrears along with the arrears from prior years. - 1.6.5 Council Tax Support The actual collection rate is 66.72% against a target of 59.11%. - 1.6.6 The level of local council tax support recorded at the end of quarter 3 shows a caseload of 10,054 claimants (10,471; Q3 2013/14).
+For Maidstone Borough Council the support provided is £1.52m (£1.62m; Q3 2013/14) compared to an estimated support of £1.60m used to calculate the budget. - 1.6.7 While there are a significant proportion of pensionable age claimants the overall reduction in claimants shows a positive correlation between reductions in those claiming job seekers allowance in the borough and the reduction in caseload.
+Members should note that as the year progresses, changes in caseload have a proportionately reduced effect on the full year cost. - 1.6.8 Retained business rates the current collectable business rates is showing a minor net increase of £0.4m against the original estimate. - 1.6.9 The major risk from appeals has been provisioned and this remains adequate when compared to the level of change due to appeals decisions witnessed to date. - 1.7 Capital

-Capital

-Attached at Appendix B to the report was a summary of the current capital programme for 2014/15, as agreed by Council.
+1.7.1 Attached at Appendix B is a summary of the current capital programme for 2014/15, as agreed by Council.
 This includes the initial capital programme for the financial year plus amounts carried forward from 2013/14.
 It also reflects the slippage that was identified in the monitoring report for the first two quarters of 2014/15.